A bit of a spoof on the famous novel for fun...

-“I thought that ‘Acula’ name sounded vaguely familiar.
+“I thought that ‘Acula’ name had a familiar ring to it.
 Very clever.”
 A nervous laugh issued from Abe’s trembling lips.
 “Anyway, I’m right there with you on the ideal vampire hunting time.
 What do you say we try this again in the morning when it’s more of a fair fight?
-Me versus the sleeping version of you?”
+Me versus the, um, sleeping version of you?”

 “I think not,” said the doctor.
-Moving faster than my eyes could follow, his head lunged forward, fangs sinking into Abe’s neck.
-As Dr. Acula began to suck, Abe’s face grew pale.
-His head lolled and he moaned in pleasure, his eyelids fluttering shut.
+Moving faster than my eyes could follow, his head lunged forward, fangs sinking deep into Abe’s neck.
+As Dr. Acula sucked, Abe’s face grew pale.
+His head lolled, his mouth moaning in pleasure, his eyelids fluttering shut.

 “Yes, Master!
-Yes!!” cried Ren, sounding as excited as I felt.
+Yes!!” cried Ren, sounding every bit as excited as I felt.

-I tilted my head to look at him.
+I tilted my head to look at him, finally able to once again with the doctor’s attention focused on Abe.
 “Get a life, fly boy.”

-He scowled, pressing his bony fingers into my aching scapula with renewed vigor.
+Ren scowled, pressing his bony fingers into my throbbing scapula with renewed vigor.

-Apparently finished with his meal, the doctor tossed Abe to the wall.
+Apparently finished with his meal, the doctor tossed Abe against the wall.
 He slid down, landing in a crumpled heap.
-Lucy, who had re-entered the room, clapped her hands together in delight.
+Lucy, who had re-entered the room, clapped her manicured hands together in delight.

-I stared at Abe’s lifeless body, then turned my gaze to the doctor.
+I stared at Abe’s lifeless body for a moment, then turned a wide-eyed gaze toward the doctor.
 “You k-killed him?”